nathanielketema/dsa-zig/README.md

     const allocator = gpa.allocator();

     // Stack takes anytype and is initialized with
-    // and allocator and a capacity
+    // an allocator and a capacity
     var stack = Stack(u8).init(allocator, 10);
     defer stack.deinit();